ledtorch/deejiar/README.md

 The directory that stores static files like stores.json

 ## Server
-The entire system is set up on an Ubuntu 22.04.2 LTS server and 1.18 Nginx
+The entire system is set up on an Ubuntu 22.04.2 LTS server with Nginx 1.18.

 ## License
 Copyright (c) 2023-present, Jerry